About Me

 Publications ( show selected / show all by date / show all by topic )

-Topics: AI in Finance / Time-series Analysis / Generative Modeling / Sequential Modeling (* indicates equal contribution)
+Topics: AI in Healthcare / AI in Finance / Time-series Analysis / Generative Modeling / Sequential Modeling (* indicates equal contribution)

 BRIDGE: Bootstrapping Text to Control Time-Series Generation via Multi-Agent Iterative Optimization and Diffusion Modelling